Spine and Back Problems in Dogs

 Because spinal fractures are often caused by severe trauma such as a collision with a vehicle or gunshot wound, your veterinarian will give your dog a very thorough examination.
 They will examine not only the spine but also monitor their respiratory and heart rate and check for internal bleeding or other soft tissue damage.
 They will also check your dog’s range of motion and assess any pain.

-You will also be asked if you witnessed the trauma that caused injury as well as how your dog behaved after the incident.
+You will also be asked if you witnessed the trauma that caused injury as well as how your dog reacted after the incident.

 Stabilizing your dog will be the veterinarian’s top priority.
 If they are in respiratory distress they may need oxygen, intravenous fluids as well as medication.
 Once the dog is stable your vet will be able to better assess how to treat the spinal injury.